First Responders Save Lives!

 First Aid and CPR training is necessary, and should become an obligatory proficiency in all spaces where people gather, be it work, home or social (including the school, church and definitely sporting events including gyms).

-As a registered and accredited training center, we offer Resuscitation Council of South Africa (RESUS), American Heart Association (AHA)and Department of Labour courses.
+As a registered and accredited training center, we offer First Aid courses accredited by the Department of Labour.